WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

 ``samtools idxstats dengue-aln.sorted.bam``

-This should give you the mapped and unmapped data with a single command.
+This should give you the mapped and unmapped data with a single command. ``samtools idxstats`` splits unmapped reads into two categories:

+1. Those that are unmapped BUT whose pair does map to the given reference column - these are reported in the UnmappedReads column (4th column) of the corresponding reference sequence line.
+2. Those that are unmapped AND whose pair is also unmapped - these are reported in the UnmappedReads column (4th column) of the no reference sequence line (*).

+**RefName** **RefLen**	**MappedReads**	**UnmappedReads** MN566112.1	  10722	      5178553	        132806
+*	            0	          0	              1607700

 Finally, we can also dig deeper into the data to look at insert size length, number of mutations and overall coverage by creating a stats file: